sh3ee3sh/sync-to-odysee/README.md

 Disclaimers:

-**Due to the uncertainty of the platform's future I recommend archiving everything locally till it becomes more clear.**
+**Due to the uncertainty of the platform's future I recommend archiving everything locally till it becomes more clear.**  **

 **I am not affiliated with the team behind odysee or lbry.**

-**Copyrighted material has the possiblity of getting striked and blocking you out of your channel I do not take responsibility if you get striked.**
+**Copyrighted material has the possiblity of getting striked and blocking you out of your channel I do not take responsibility if you get striked.** ***

+** this guide will have yt-dlp setup to the point where it will make it easy to sync to other platforms, but you will need to figure out how to upload to your platform of choice after.

-*lbry will not to my knowledge
+*** lbry will not to my knowledge

 Requirements:

-yt-dlp (if wanting to sync youtube channels)
+yt-dlp (if wanting to sync anything basically on the internet)

 a linux distro of your choice (shouldn't matter what you use, but I use arch for this btw)